aaron-gh/DINA/README.md

 # DINA — DINA Is Not Aesthetics

-**DINA** is a stripped-down, accessibility-first fork of [dwm](https://dwm.suckless.org/) tailored for blind users and screen reader workflows.
+**DINA** is a stripped-down, accessibility-first window manager tailored for blind users and screen reader workflows.
+Originally inspired by minimalist principles, DINA has evolved into its own independent project focused solely on accessibility.

 ---